 The term PSP (Process-Stage-Praxis) could be understood as:

-interaction (“praxis”) based on the stream of our personal experience (on our experiential “process”) as it directly develops during our meetings in our co-created field of interaction (in our mutual “stage”).
+the “process” of what happens when we interact (“praxis”), as the stream of our personal experience is continuously synthesised in our co-created field of interaction (in our mutual “stage”).

 PSP is an adjunctive skill based on (a) interaction, (b) focus on the body, (c) improvised movement and (d) creative imagination.